San Diego's Memory Screening Initiative

 The Global Alzheimer’s Platform Foundation, in partnership with leading San Diego memory specialists and Alzheimer’s research centers are launching a statewide memory screening initiative, offering free memory tests for adults aged 50 and older.

-The free, confidential memory screenings will be offered by appointment through the end of the month at:
+The free, confidential memory screenings will be offered by appointment this fall at:

 Take a proactive approach to your brain health, schedule your free memory screening today online or call us toll free at: 619-294-4302

 Please note that masks are required at all sites.
 Appointments are required.
 Walk-ins will not be accepted.